 Wood Floats On Water Because The Density Of Wood Is Lesser Than That Of Water.

-Why does wood float on water physics?
 The wood float in the water because the wood has a lower density than water, and the density is defined as the amount of mass divided by volume ( d = m v ).
-So, why does wood float on water?
+The buoyant force acting upon wood in the upward direction is more than the weight of water displaced from wood that keeps it floating on the water.
+Wood floats on water because the density of wood is lesser than that of water.

 It Is An Upward Force Exerted By A Fluid That Opposes The Weight Of An Immersed Or Submerged Object.